Knife Skills: 10 Knife Cuts Every Professional Cook Should Know

 When you’re a professional chef or cook, it’s essential to fully comprehend the litany of knife cuts in a professional knife skills class.
 And when you’re newer in the industry, vying to build credibility in the kitchen, a full grasp of each type of knife cut and its correlating technique can ensure your dishes are cooked evenly throughout, plus increase your efficiency and safety as a culinary professional.

-Through an Escoffier culinary arts program, students can discover fundamental knife skills, the concept behind mise en place, cutting techniques, and knife safety.
+Through Escoffier’s culinary arts programs, students can discover fundamental knife skills, the concept behind mise en place, cutting techniques, and knife safety.

 If you’re ready to discover foundational knife principles (and more!) through culinary school, contact us today to get the ball rolling!